cs-4241-2023/a1-gettingstarted/README.md

 Tim Connors
 http://a1-timconnors33.glitch.me

 This project shows uses a webpage featuring basic HTML and CSS to display some basic information about myself.

 ## Technical Achievements
-- **Styled page with CSS**: Changed the font of the page using the universal selector, changed the background color of the header, made the header into a flexbox and used the justify-content and align-items rules, changed the text color of the h1, h2, and h3 elements, added a border to the table element, and added various other rules.
+- **Styled page with CSS**: Changed the font of the body of the page, changed the background color of the header, made the header into a flexbox and used the justify-content and align-items rules, changed the text color of the h1, h2, and h3 elements, added a border to the table element, and added various other rules.

 - **Experimented with semantic HTML tags**: Added a header, footer, table, main, image, and link element to the webpage.